Kingdom of the Little People: Controversy

 The park has been criticized by several organizations, including the Little People of America and Humanity & Inclusion.
 Critics contend that the park resembles a human zoo and isolates its employees from the rest of society.
 Chen claims that the business provides employment for many who would otherwise be unemployed, allowing them to build self-respect.
 Many employees have said that they enjoy living with other short people and feel less lonely at the park.
 They say that before they were employed by Chen they were unable to find work or were exploited by employers.
-The American television channel, Vice, started partly by director Spike Jonze, filmed a piece for their show, Vice Essentials, at the Kingdom of the Little People in 2015.
+In 2014, Vice filmed a piece for their show, The VICE Guide to Travel, at the Kingdom of the Little People.
 In their short documentary they interviewed some of the staff and were taken on a tour of the park, including the dorms and behind the scenes places that visitors are not normally privy to.